ad2017gd/objectc2/README.md

 next (normally previous, but list is reversed) arguments, effectively calculating the offset of said argument

 usually, sizeof(void) returns 1, which is a problem for the return size of functions, but this is fixed using a macro trick (see `oi_is_void`)

+## constructors
+constructors can be manually or automatically implemented.

+both automatically take care of allocating memory for the object's entire class hierarchy, assigning functions and returning the pointer.

+the function name has the format ClassName_new(). currently constructors cannot take arguments.

+## reflection
+based on the information stored by objectc, one can kinda implement basic reflection

+the `$ptr` and `$get` macros (wrappers for the objc_find function) can access object fields and functions by name and also checks for access based on the context it is called in.

+note: to use this functionality, an 'outside' state must be set in a function that does not belong to a class by using the `$o` macro before any next code